aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/quick-start-in-jython/working-with-nodes-in-jython/_index.md

 ﻿---
-title: Working With Nodes in Jython – Aspose.Words for Java
+title: Working With Nodes in Jython
+second_title: Aspose.Words for Java
 articleTitle: Working With Nodes in Jython
 linktitle: Working With Nodes in Jython
 description: "Working With Word Document Nodes using Jython."